-As the foregoing analysis suggests, petitions to the Commons on colonial issues were largely dominated, in terms of geography, by controversies about the Caribbean and India.
-Indeed, after 1833, between them these two regions accounted for 85% of petitions and signatures within the colonies category.
-The number of petitions and signatures relating to Canada, Australia, New Zealand and southern Africa waned once responsible or representative government was granted, although Newfoundland petitioners periodically raised the question of fishing rights.
-A guide to Canadian parliamentary procedure observed in 1884 that while the "right of petitioning the House of Commons was very frequently exercised by the people ... there are now in these days of self-government very few occasions when it is necessary to make these appeals to the Imperial Parliament."
-Instead, local matters were directed to legislative councils, assemblies, and subnational bodies that developed petitions systems in the mould of the Westminster Parliament.
-The petition procedure of newly federated Canada closely followed that of the UK model, while in the words of a law scholar, New Zealand "incorporated petitioning the national parliament as part of its received British legal heritage."
-In other cases, British practice was drawn upon informally by colonial officials, including those from Newfoundland and Ceylon, who corresponded with Erskine May, the clerk and doyen of parliamentary procedure, to ask for guidance.
-Notably, the Commons clerks categorised petitions from and about Ireland, as part of the United Kingdom after the 1800 legislative union, by theme and not as separate to those from Great Britain, even as governments increasingly applied exceptional laws to Irish subjects.
+Canadian parliamentary procedure observed in 1884 that while the "right of petitioning the House of Commons was very frequently exercised by the people... there are now in these days of self-government very few occasions when it is necessary to make these appeals to the Imperial Parliament."
+Instead, local matters were directed to legislative councils, assemblies, and subnational bodies that developed petitions systems in the mold of the Westminster Parliament.
+The petition procedure of newly federated Canada closely followed that of the British model; similarly, in the words of a law scholar, New Zealand "incorporated petitioning the national parliament as part of its received British legal heritage."
+In other cases, British practice was drawn upon informally by colonial officials, including those in Newfoundland and Ceylon, who corresponded with Erskine May, the clerk and doyen of parliamentary procedure, to ask for guidance.
+Notably, Commons clerks categorized petitions from and about Ireland, part of the United Kingdom after the 1800 legislative union, by theme and not as separate to those from Great Britain, even as governments increasingly applied exceptional laws to Irish subjects.